Overview - Youth

 - Population: for example the number of children and young people, young immigrants;

-- Education and training: participation education and training, early school leavers;
+- Education and training: participation in education and training, early school leavers;

 - Employment: employment and unemployment rates, temporary and part-time employment;